GimbalDiffusion: Gravity-Aware Camera Control for Video Generation: Discussion

-We presented \method{}, the first method to enable \emph{absolute camera control} in text-to-video generation by using gravity as global reference.
-Our data pipeline combines 360\textdegree{} panoramic videos with camera pose estimation to produce gravity-aligned camera pose annotations.
-Leveraging panoramic videos allows us to sample the full sphere of possible viewpoints, reducing the domain gap for rare but expressive camera angles.
-In addition, we proposed null-pitch conditioning, a data generation step that enhances camera conditioning fidelity when the model is given prompts with conflicting cues.

-We believe our work lays the foundation for physically grounded camera control in video generation, empowering creators to produce dynamic storyboards and convey their visual ideas with greater precision and speed.

-\paragraph*{Acknowledgements.} This research was supported by Adobe and a Natural Sciences and Engineering Research Council of Canada (NSERC) scholarship, reference number 600578.
+\paragraph*{Acknowledgements.} This research was supported by Adobe and a Natural Sciences and Engineering Research Council of Canada (NSERC) scholarship, ref.
+600578.
 Computing resources were provided by Adobe and the Digital Research Alliance of Canada.
-The authors thank Yohan Poirier-Ginter, Qitao Zhao, Rahul Sajnani, Jack Hilliard and Jonathan Roussel for discussions and proofreading help.
+We thank Yohan Poirier-Ginter, Qitao Zhao, Rahul Sajnani, Jack Hilliard and Jonathan Roussel for discussions and proofreading.